ydahal1/ydahal1/jokes.md

-1. Why do software engineers prefer dark mode?
-   Because they like to code in the shadows!

-2. Why don't programmers like nature?
-   Because they prefer artificial intelligence!

-3. Why did the computer go to the doctor?
-   It had a virus and needed a byte!
+1. Why did the computer go to the doctor?
+It had a virus, but the hacker couldn't crack the code!
+2. Why did the software developer go broke?
+Because he lost his domain in a bet!

-4. Why did the hacker bring a ladder to the bar?
+3. Why did the cybersecurity expert bring a ladder to work?
+To reach new heights in network security!
-   Because they heard the drinks were on the house!
+4. Why do programmers prefer dark mode?
+Because light attracts bugs, and they've seen enough of those already!

 [
-Tue Jan 23 01:14:02 UTC 2024
+Wed Jan 24 01:13:41 UTC 2024
  ]